robotlolita/robotlolita.github.io/_posts/2013-12-08-a-monad-in-practicality-first-class-failiures.md

 library-defined methods to deal with the other failure case:

 {% highlight js %}
-filterContainingWord('monad', readAll('~/texts')).chain(function(texts) {
-  displayToTheUser(texts.join('\n---\n'))
-  return Right()
-}).orElse(function(error) {
-  if (DEBUG === true) {
-    throw error[1]
+map(zip(fives, alien), dividePairs)
+  .chain(sum)
-  } else {
+  .orElse(function(error) {
-    else displayToTheUser(error[1].message)
-  }
-  return Fail(error)
+    console.log('Error when trying to sum the lists: ' + error.message)
   })
 {% endhighlight %}

-### 2.3.
+### 2.5.
 Sometimes You Fail More Than Once

-One of the problems with sequencing operations with the monadic `chain` operation is that, as we've seen with the `Either` monad, they're a fail-fast path, which means that the whole sequence of actions is abruptly finished with a failure in case any of the actions fail.
+One of the problems with sequencing actions with the monadic `chain` operation is that, as we've seen with the `Either` monad, they're a fail-fast path, which means that the whole sequence of actions is abruptly finished with a failure in case *any* of the actions fail.
 Sometimes, however, you don't want to sequence things in this fashion, but rather aggregate all of the failures and propagate them.
 A common use case for this is validating inputs, which is why our next monad is the `Validation` monad.

 A `Validation` monad is almost exactly the same as the `Either` monad, with two
-differences: it has a vocabulary aimed towards error handling, `Success` and `Failure`, rather than the generalised disjunction tags `Left` and `Right` in the `Either` monad; and it can aggregate and propagate all of the failures through the `Applicative Functor` interface.
+differences: it has a vocabulary aimed towards error handling, with the `Success` and `Failure` constructors, rather than the generalised disjunction tags `Left` and `Right` in the `Either` monad; and it can aggregate and propagate all of the failures through the `Applicative Functor` interface.
+Now, Applicative Functors are not something I'll go in much detail in this article, but for the purposes of this article you can think about them as a list where every element is a function, with a `map` operation that, instead of mapping a function over the list, you map the list of functions over an element or list of elements.